This story has been updated.

-Tillerson’s departure has been widely anticipated for months, but associates said he sought to finish out the year “to retain whatever dignity he could,” the NY Times reported.
+The official’s departure has been widely anticipated for months, but associates said he sought to finish out the year “to retain whatever dignity he could,” the New York Times reported last year.

 His exit would make his time as secretary of state the shortest of those whose tenure was not ended by a change in presidents in nearly 120 years.